-Besides further integration into the Samvardhana Motherson Group, fiscal year 2018/19 was affected by measures to increase efficiency in processes, by investments and winning new orders.
-The latter again led to high engineering inventories.
+Besides further integration into the Samvardhana Motherson Group, fiscal year 2019/20 was affected by measures to increase efficiency in processes, by investments and winning new orders.
+In the fiscal year 2019/20 the company achieved an EBIT margin (after management reporting) of 4.6% (prior year: 6.4%).